cfengjin/cacophony/README.md

 # Harmony (Temporary Title)
-Visualize the physics of harmony!
+A chord sequencer to visualize the physics of harmony!
 Built with D3.js, Web Audio API, and Vue.js.

 Site: https://focused-feynman-a696be.netlify.app/